Parallel spinors for $\mathrm{G}_2^*$ and isotropic structures: Introduction

 As proposed originally by C.\ Lazaroiu, the theory we have developed here in signature $(4,3)$ can also be developed in seven and eight-dimensional Euclidean signatures, leading to new results \cite{LS24_Spin7} and to an alternative approach to the general theory developed in \cite{ACFH15}.

 \begin{ack} We are indebted to Vicente Cortés for explaining how to efficiently compute the stabilizer of a spinorial isotropic three-form, and more generally for his constant guidance and support.
-We also thank Diego Conti for his valuable comments on a preliminary version of this article.
-The work of AGG is supported by the Beijing Institute of Mathematical Sciences and Applications (BIMSA) and partially funded by the German Science Foundation (DFG) under Germany’s Excellence Strategy -- EXC 2121 “Quantum Universe” -- 390833306 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-Geschäftszeichen 1624 -- Projektnummer 506632645.
-The work of CSS was supported by the Leonardo grant LEO22-2-2155 of the BBVA Foundation. \end{ack}
+We also thank Diego Conti for his valuable comments on a preliminary version of this article. \end{ack}